Explore the natural beauty of Helvetinjärvi in private group with local guide

 Day 4 - Departure

 Your adventure comes to a close, but not before a breakfast around the fire (and optional swim!) before breaking camp.
 You leave the park for tranfser (approx. one hour) to Tampere, where you visit a public sauna to wash, relax and reflect on your trip.
-You then have lunch at a local restaurant (included) with your guide before transfer to train station or airport for departure.
+You then have lunch at a local restaurant (included) with your guide before transfer to train station for departure.